-- 1. Time Management - a) Arrival and Departure Schedules - (1) All busing is provided by NYC OPT, thus the school is not able to stagger arrival or departure times. - (2) In order to facilitate the arrival and departure of students and faculty, the school will increase the number of doors used for ingress and egress from 1 to 3(45 students per door). - (3) Students will be assigned to an entrance directly connected to the stairway that leads to the correct side of the building for their class. - (4) At dismissal, independent travelers and those being picked up by family members will be dismissed on a staggered schedule, beginning 20 minutes before those going home by bus. - (5) Students will be dismissed to their busses from classes one bus at a time. - (6) Faculty will arrive earlier than and depart later than the students.
-Faculty will be assigned to specific doors to spread the load. - b) Handwashing and Bathroom Breaks
+- 1. Time Management - a) Arrival and Departure Schedules - (1) All busing is provided by NYC OPT, thus the school is not able to stagger arrival or departure times. - (2) In order to facilitate the arrival and departure of students and faculty, the school will increase the number of doors used for ingress and egress. - (a) 2 at 219 Stanton Street (20 students per door) - (b) 2 at 60 MacDougal Street (25 students per door) - (c) 3 at 1713 Madison (45 students per door)

-- (1) Snack and lunch breaks will be scheduled to allow for handwashing before and after eating.
-All sinks, including those in the daily living labs, art rooms, etc., will be incorporated into this schedule. - (2) For classes that do not have sinks, - (a) Hand sanitizer will be provided - (b) A schedule will be made for handwashing following activities likely to require clean up. - c) Mask and Movement Breaks - (1) Breaks will be scheduled so that cohorts can safely distance themselves on either the 2nd or 5th floor rooftop playground.
-On days when the weather is inclement, mask breaks for students will take place in the classroom while all maintain a safe distance. - 2.
-Leave Doors and Windows Open - a) Classroom and clinical office doors will be left open. - b) The windows of this building do not open, so we are unable to increase ventilation through this manner. - 3.
-Plastic dividers will be used to protect receptionists. - 4.
-Alcohol-Based Hand Sanitizer - a) Hand sanitizer will be available by entrances, elevator, stairwells, offices, gymnasium, cafeteria, and other common spaces to extent allowable by code and CDC guidance. - b) Wipes will be available near copy machines, kitchenettes, shared work areas or machinery, the elevator, and bathrooms. - 5.
-Required Square Footage - a) With 75% usable classroom space, the following guidelines have been offered by the New York State Department of Education.
+- (3) Students will be assigned to an entrance directly connected to the stairway that leads to the correct side of the building for their class. - (4) At dismissal, independent travelers and those being picked up by family members will be dismissed on a staggered schedule, beginning 20 minutes before those going home by bus. - (5) Students will be dismissed to their busses from classes one bus at a time. - (6) Faculty will arrive earlier than and depart later than the students.
+Faculty will be assigned to specific doors to spread the load. - b) Handwashing and Bathroom Breaks - (1) Snack and lunch breaks will be scheduled to allow for handwashing before and after eating.
+All sinks, including those in the daily living labs, art rooms, etc., will be incorporated into this schedule. - (2) For classes that do not have sinks, - (a) Hand sanitizer will be provided - (b) A schedule will be made for handwashing following activities likely to require clean up. - c) Mask and Movement Breaks - (1) At 1713 Madison, breaks will be scheduled so that cohorts can safely distance themselves on either the 2nd or 5th floor rooftop playground. - (a) On days when the weather is inclement, mask breaks for students will take place in the classroom while all maintain a safe distance. - (2) At 60 MacDougal, breaks will be scheduled for the play street. - (a) When the weather is inclement, breaks will take place in classrooms with all maintaining a safe distance. - (3) At 219 Stanton, breaks will take place in the play yard. - (a) When the weather is inclement, breaks will take place in classrooms with all maintaining a safe distance. - 2.
+Leave Doors and Windows Open - a) Classroom and clinical office doors will be left open, and, weather permitting, if a building has windows which can open they will be opened. - 3.
+Plastic dividers will be used to protect receptionists in each of the 3 school offices. - 4.
+Alcohol-Based Hand Sanitizer - a) Hand sanitizer will be available by entrances, elevators, stairwells, offices, gymnasium, cafeteria, and other common spaces to extent allowable by code and CDC guidance. - b) Wipes will be available near copy machines, kitchenettes, shared work areas or machinery, elevators, and bathrooms. - 5.
+Required Square Footage a) With 75% usable classroom space, the following guidelines have been offered by the New York State Department of Education.
 Use of a 6'x6' block model for social distancing allows for the following number of students in varying sized rooms: